Sadeqsoli/UWRHandler/README.md

-# UWRHnadler
+# UWRHandler
-UWRHnadler is a Unity package that handles HTTP requests following SOLID principles, providing a clean, maintainable, and extensible way to manage GET and POST requests with support for custom headers and certificates.
+UWRHandler is a Unity package that handles HTTP requests following SOLID principles, providing a clean, maintainable, and extensible way to manage GET and POST requests with support for custom headers and certificates.
 ## Features

 - **Single Responsibility Principle (SRP)**: Each class handles a specific responsibility.